Academic and Student Life

 • Within University housing, such aquariums are allowed without advance notice or permission;

-• Within employee workspaces, such aquariums are allowed only with the express advance, written authorization of the handler’s manager/supervisor.
-At any time, a manager may revoke approval for such an aquarium, requiring its immediate removal from the workspace; and
+• Within employee workspaces, such aquariums are allowed only with prior written authorization of the Handler’s manager/supervisor.
+At any time, a manager may revoke approval for such an aquarium, requiring its immediate removal from the workspace;

-• The handler has responsibility for maintaining the aquarium in a clean and sanitary manner and for any damage caused by the aquarium.
-Animals other than fish are not allowed in such aquariums;
+• The Handler has responsibility for maintaining the aquarium in a clean and sanitary manner and for any damage caused by the aquarium.

-• University-maintained fish in aquariums of any size located in waiting rooms or other public areas of UConn Health facilities and maintained by UConn Health, including John Dempsey Hospital and University Medical Group;
+• University-maintained fish in aquariums of any size located in waiting rooms or other public areas of UConn Health facilities and maintained by UConn Health, including John Dempsey Hospital and University Medical Group

-• Animals used in Institutional Animal Care and Use Committee (IACUC) approved University research, education or testing Animals used in classes on campus, based on requests by faculty for such use.
+• Animals used in Institutional Animal Care and Use Committee (IACUC) approved University research, education or testing.
+Animals used in classes on campus, based on requests by faculty for such use.
 Such requests may be granted only upon showing that the presence of the animal is for a bona fide educational purpose, and such purpose is clearly delineated on the course syllabus as a central topic in class.
-Prior permission must be obtained from the academic unit head, the dean and/or the Provost’s Office and the IACUC;
+Prior permission must be obtained from the academic unit head, the dean and/or the Provost’s Office and the IACUC

-• Animals used in police, search and rescue operations on University property;
+• Animals used in police, search and rescue operations on University Property

-• Animals trained for and used in a clinical therapeutic setting on campus, such as a counseling center;
+• Animals trained for and used in a clinical therapeutic setting on campus, such as a counseling center

-• Appearances by the official mascot of the University and/or official mascots of other institutions as approved by event organizers; and
+• Appearances by the official mascot of the University and/or official mascots of other institutions as approved by event organizers

 • Animals accompanying individuals in clinical practice or patient care areas at UConn Health pursuant to the UConn Health Clinical Practice Procedures Regarding Animals.